bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 To begin, navigate to your storefront and open your browser’s developer console.

-For this tutorial, we will set the credentials and content-type fetch request options to `same-origin` and `application/json`, respectively.
+For this tutorial, set the credentials option to `same-origin` and the content-type fetch request option to `application/json`.
 In production, your credentials will depend on your app setup.
 See [Request.credentials](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials) to learn more about other possible values.

 ## Storefront Cart